dfw2gug/dfw2gug.org/content/blog/2011/october-2011.md

-title=Bob Makowski - Replacing Struts with Grails: Project Review and Lessons Learned date=2011-10-04 type=post tags=blog
+title=Replacing Struts with Grails: Project Review and Lessons Learned presenter=Bob Makowski abstract=A project and technology comparative review of a commercial grade Groovy / Grails application that replaced Struts in a .gov domain. date=2011-10-04 type=post tags=blog